-Jonathan possesses a vast symphonic and operatic repertoire from the Baroque to the Contemporary and has a reputation for structuring concert programmes that take the listener on a fascinating musical journey owing to their strong inner dramaturgical thread,
+Jonathan possesses a vast symphonic and operatic repertoire from the Baroque to the Contemporary, and has a reputation for structuring concert programs that take the listener on a fascinating musical journey owing to their strong inner dramaturgical thread.

-Jonathan Darlington is both a “Laureate” (LRAM) and “Fellow” (FRAM) of the Royal Academy of Music, London and as a French resident is proud to hold the distinction of Chevalier des Arts et des Lettres.
+Jonathan is a Fellow of the Royal Academy of Music and a Chevalier des Arts et des Lettres.

 Craig C. Tomlinson began building folk instruments in late 1960s.
 In 1975, he was asked to work on a kit-based two-manual French Harpsichord for a Vancouver player.
 The challenge of this task opened up a new world for him.
 After building several more kit instruments, Tomlinson decided to build his own Harpsichords adopting the designs, materials and methods found in historical Harpsichords.
 The instruments he envisioned combined a balance between the tonal intricacies of the sound, a keyboard and action that responded perfectly to the player’s touch and an aesthetic beauty in its decoration.
 It also had to be a very stable, reliable instrument.

 All of Tomlinson’s instrument designs, materials and structure are based on the surviving 17th and 18th Century Harpsichords from the French, Flemish, Italian and German schools of building.
 To ensure stability, he only uses well seasoned timbers of yellow poplar, German spruce, Swiss pear, Italian cypress and European beech along with logs of ebony, boxwood and holly.